 Is your insurance marketing whistling a jaunty tune?
-Make sure that you don't hit too many wrong notes.
-Singing the song of your insurance business is important and, as you build your brand, you need to make sure that you don't improvise too much or in the wrong direction.
+Make sure that you don’t hit too many wrong notes.
+Singing the song of your insurance business is important and, and when it comes to branding you need to make sure that you don’t improvise too much or in the wrong direction.

 Building Your Insurance Brand

 How often do you think about your insurance brand?
 You might if you’re working on an insurance marketing campaign, you’re heading off into the world of social media for the first time, or you’ve decided to implement a new blog and you’re considering your content strategy.
 At other times, your marketing might seem like it’s on autopilot.
 It’s all right to continue moving along in the same direction, but make sure that you’re still conscious of the overall direction of your brand as you do so, or you could run into trouble with your customers.

 Why is it so important to avoid dissonance when you’re building your insurance brand?
 Can’t a person make a mistake or two?